-I actually read this book and wrote the review back in April.
+I actually read The Marriage Pact and wrote the review back in April.
 I've had some time to think about it more and my brain is still of the opinion it is extremely well-written but leaves you think, "WTF?"

 Newlyweds Alice and Jake are a picture-perfect couple.
 Alice, once a singer in a well-known rock band, is now a successful lawyer.
 Jake is a partner in an up-and-coming psychology practice.
 Their life together holds endless possibilities.
 After receiving an enticing wedding gift from one of Alice’s prominent clients, they decide to join an exclusive and mysterious group known only as The Pact.